Workspace Companion Packages

 - All workspace packages are

-package.json. packages/alpaca-optionalso has dedicated TS tests for API boundaries and fixture metadata format to keep behavior stable.
+@alpaca/timeand@alpaca/option. @alpaca/tradehas a standalone typecheck command because it only re-exports a generated model.packages/alpaca-optionalso has dedicated TS tests for API boundaries and fixture metadata format to keep behavior stable.

 Workspace validation commands